 A standalone ImageMagick for macOS

-How to build portable ImageMagick for macOS:
+How to build static ImageMagick for macOS:

 You will need brew, but do not install imagemagick from brew, because the portable version that you are about to build will not be created if the brew version is present.